The Pultrusion Report | Tencom

 Pultruded fiberglass maintains its shape and size over a wide range of temperatures, which is another critical thermodynamic advantage:

-Reduced Maintenance: The dimensional stability of pultruded fiberglass reduces the wear and tear associated with thermal expansion and contraction, leading to lower maintenance costs and longer service life of the structures.
+• Reduced Maintenance: The dimensional stability of pultruded fiberglass reduces wear and tear from thermal expansion and contraction, leading to lower maintenance costs and a longer service life for structures.

 Fire Resistance